wanx-troopers/wanx-troopers.github.io/hunyuan.md

 Note: "sr" in model names on [HF](https://huggingface.co/Comfy-Org/HunyuanVideo_1.5_repackaged/tree/main/split_files/diffusion_models) means "super resolution", e.g. upscaler

+> has anyone compared HunyuanVideo-1.5 with Wan 2.2?
+Does HunyuanVideo-1.5 have any particular advantages?
+> Not even close; camera very often goes WEEEEEEEEEE.
+BYEEEE, if you dont prompt it; blurriness

 ## Summary

 Latest is version 1.5 up to 10 sec generations.